 You can spend less money on food if you make it from scratch for less than what you pay for convenience.

 You should also strike out eating from your plan.
-Try to prepare all your meals at home.
+Try budget meal planning and prepare all your food at home.

 Live within your means.
 Fight the temptation of spending more than you earn.